-Originally from the Philadelphia area, Kohls moved to Greensboro to attend Guilford College.
+Originally from the Philadelphia area, Hali Kohls moved to Greensboro to attend Guilford College.
 She graduated in 2015 with a double major in Sociology/Anthropology and Women’s, Gender, and Sexuality Studies and minors in Non Profit Management and Communications.
-In May 2018, she will complete her MA in Women and Gender Studies at the University of North Carolina at Greensboro.
-Six days a week Khols works at a local preschool, where she gets to play with toddlers all morning.
-In her free time she like to travel and hang out with her cats.
+In May 2018 she completed her MA in Women and Gender Studies at the University of North Carolina at Greensboro.
+Hali works as a Development Specialist for Family Service of the Piedmont.
+In her free time she likes to travel, play board games, and hang out with her cats.

-Hali works with ECAR because she believes in its purpose and because she believes in Diya.
-Hali thinks it is an innovative approach to assisting with refugee resettlement that utilizes the vast, and often surplus, resources on college and university campuses.
+Hali works with ECAR because she believes in harnessing the resources, time and skills we have in our community to assist refugees who are forced to leave everything behind in their home country in search of a safe haven and a fresh start.
+Hali thinks ECAR is an innovative approach to assisting with refugee resettlement that utilizes the vast, and often surplus, resources on college and university campuses.
 At the very least it gives new arrivals more time to adjust and become self-sufficient in their new lives.
-At the most it offers a community of generosity and support that enriches the lives of our guests, volunteers, and students.
+At the most it offers a community of generosity and support that enriches the lives of our guests, volunteers, and students